What The Bible Says About Self-Control (And Some Practical Tips)

-This verse talks about saying no to selfish, destructive things and instead to rely on God’s guidance.
+This verse talks about saying no to selfish, destructive things and instead relying on God’s guidance.

 A key element of “worldliness” is excess.
 Too much of a good thing may not always be healthy.
 It’s important to stay in touch with ourselves, recognizing where we might need to say “no” to things.

 The Bible describes someone without self-control like “a city broken into and left without walls” (Proverbs 25:28, ESV).

 Setting boundaries is a positive process.
 It means we are on guard at all times, so God can provide us with the power to resist evil.
 If our will (or our city wall) is weak, evil can enter easily and destroy everything we’ve worked hard for.